 —— Benjamin Franklin

 Instead of condemning people, let’s try to understand them.
 Let’s try to figure out why they do what they do.
-That's a lot more profitable and intriguing than criticism; and it breeds sympathy, tolerance and kindness.
+It’ll breed sympathy, tolerance and kindness.

 Dr. Johnson said: “God himself, sir, does not propose to judge man until the end of his days” Why should you and I?

-There is only one way under high heaven to get anybody to do anything.
-Did you ever stop to think of that?
-Yes, just one way.
-And that is by making the other person want to do it.
+There is only one way to get anybody to do anything: by making the other person want to do it.

-The deepest principle in human nature is the craving to be appreciated.
-Dr. John Dewey said that the deepest urge in human nature is "the desire to be important”.
+The deepest principle in human nature is the craving to be appreciated, “the desire to be important”.
 If somebody did something right, make them feel important.

 “I consider my ability to arouse enthusiasm among my people” said Charles M. Schwab, “the greatest asset I possess, and the way to develop the best that is in a person is by appreciation and encouragement”.